Spirited Away | Another Studio Ghibli Classic Destined For The London Stage

 At no point while watching Spirited Away – Hayao Miyazaki’s Oscar-winning animated film featuring a six-armed boilerman, a flying dragon, a river spirit trapped in about 10 tonnes of sludge, and a translucent monster with no face – are you likely to think, gee, this would be really easy to recreate on stage.

-Spirited Away will be landing for a limited 12-week run at the Coliseum next April, and the trailer already looks amazing.
+Spirited Away will be landing for a limited 12-week run at the Coliseum in April 2024, and the trailer already looks amazing.
 It’s all been ingeniously adapted for theatre by John Caird, whose work as a writer and director spans musicals, operas and plays (including a little fringe show called Les Misérables).
 Working together with his wife, Maoko Imai, and designer Jon Bausor, he’s created a stunningly inventive show that fuses elements of Western and Japanese theatre traditions, including noh, kabuki and bunraku puppetry.
 And to be truly authentic to the original film, the show will be performed entirely in Japanese, with live subtitles.

 Other collaborators include Toby Olié (who’s worked on puppets for the Royal Ballet, Shakespeare’s Globe, and War Horse at the National Theatre, and has clearly outdone himself here) and some uncanny costume design by Sachiko Nakahara.
 Any Ghibli fan will know that half the magic of the movies is down to the expressive scores of Joe Hisaishi, and his music will be brought to life here too, alongside some brand new songs using previously unseen lyrics written by Miyazaki himself.